-In his role as Co-Executive Chairman and CEO, Joe Lacob is the managing member of the Golden State Warriors’ ownership group.
-Currently in his ninth year in the role, he serves on the NBA Board of Governors and is a member of the league’s Planning Committee and Labor Committee.
+In his role as co-executive chairman & CEO, Joe Lacob is the managing member of the Golden State Warriors’ ownership group.
+Currently in his 10th year in this capacity, he serves on the NBA Board of Governors and is a member of the league’s Planning Committee and Labor Committee.

 The franchise’s success in recent years has also extended to the business side.
-In 2014 and again in 2016, the Warriors were named “Sports Team of the Year” by the Sports Business Journal, in recognition of the organization’s innovative and successful business practices.
-This marks the first time that any professional team has won this prestigious sports business award more than once.
-Additionally, under Lacob’s leadership, the Warriors were named the 2016 winner of the Entrepreneurial Company of the Year (ENCORE) Award by the Stanford University Graduate School of Business in recognition of the organization’s entrepreneurial spirit in redefining sports management, pioneering the use of sports analytics in the NBA, and adopting new technologies that have transformed the fan experience.
-The Warriors are the first sports organization to win the ENCORE Award, which has been presented annually since 1982 to recognize best in class entrepreneurial companies from around the world and has included such recent winners as Google (2004), Apple (2005), and Amazon (2010).
+In 2014 and 2016, the Warriors were named “Sports Team of the Year” by the Sports Business Journal in honor of the organization’s innovative and successful business practices.
+This marked the first time that any professional team had won this prestigious award more than once (the organization was also a finalist for the award in 2017 and 2018).
+Additionally, under Lacob’s leadership, the Warriors were named the winner of the Entrepreneurial Company of the Year (ENCORE) Award in 2016 by the Stanford University Graduate School of Business, recognizing the organization’s entrepreneurial spirit in redefining sports management, pioneering the use of sports analytics in the NBA and adopting new technologies that have transformed the fan experience.
+The Warriors became the first sports organization to win the ENCORE Award, which has been presented annually since 1982 and recognizes companies from around the world, including such recent winners as Google (2004), Apple (2005) and Amazon (2010).

 In addition to the Warriors’ organization-wide honors, Lacob was named the 2016 recipient of the Sports Executive of the Year award by the Sports Business Journal.
 He was also named one of the Bay Area’s Most Admired CEO’s by the San Francisco Business Times in November of 2015.

-Since making a then-record-setting $450-million bid to purchase his hometown NBA club — a longtime dream of the Atherton resident—and assuming control of the team on November 12, 2010, Lacob has been the driving force behind many of the creative changes that have transpired with the organization, including several major announcements, prominent personnel additions and an emphasis on transparency.
-Additionally, since its inception in 2012, the revamped Warriors Community Foundation has delivered over $10 million in economic impact to local school districts and non-profits serving at-risk and underserved students.
+Since making a then-record-setting $450-million bid to purchase his hometown NBA club and assuming control of the team on November 12, 2010, Lacob has been the driving force behind many of the creative changes that have transpired with the organization, including several major announcements, prominent personnel additions and an emphasis on transparency.
+Additionally, since its inception in 2012, the revamped Warriors Community Foundation has delivered over $12 million in economic impact to local school districts and non-profits serving at-risk and underserved students.

-In October 2015, the Warriors completed the purchase of 12 acres of land in San Francisco’s Mission Bay neighborhood and, in January 2017, broke ground on Chase Center, the team’s privately-financed, state-of-the-art sports and entertainment complex set to open in fall of 2019.
-The dynamic 18,064-seat sports and entertainment arena will host Warriors basketball, concerts, cultural events, family shows, conventions and other activities, totaling nearly 200 events a year.
-Located in the heart of Mission Bay, the 11-acre district will feature two office buildings, 100,000 square feet of retail, 29 unique retail establishments, and over three acres of publicly accessible plazas and open space.
+In October 2015, the Warriors completed the purchase of 12 acres of land in San Francisco’s Mission Bay neighborhood and, in January 2017, broke ground on Chase Center, the team’s 100% privately-financed, state-of-the-art sports and entertainment venue.
+Less than three years later, Chase Center celebrated its ribbon-cutting ceremony on September 3, 2019 and Lacob’s vision of opening the doors to the first-ever arena in San Francisco became a reality.
+The dynamic 18,064-seat arena will host Warriors basketball, concerts, cultural events, family shows, conventions and other activities, totaling over 200 events a year.
+Located in the heart of Mission Bay, the 11-acre district features two office buildings, 100,000 square feet of retail, 29 unique retail establishments and over three acres of publicly accessible plazas and open space.

 Lacob earned a Bachelor’s in Biological Sciences from the University of California-Irvine, a Master’s in Public Health (Epidemiology) from UCLA and an M.B.A. from the Stanford Graduate School of Business.
 He credits his Master’s degree in Epidemiology (biostatistics) with providing him a background in statistics that helped drive his passion for sports.
 It also played a role in his decision to invest in Sportsline—one of the first sports internet sites—and one of Lacob’s earliest sports success stories.
 He was also a primary investor and pioneer of the American Basketball League, a professional women’s basketball league that eventually succumbed to the WNBA.
 Lacob continues as one of the original partners in the Pebble Beach Company, an effort formed to bring the historic Pebble Beach resort and golf course back to long-term American ownership.
 Additionally, Lacob has been involved with Stanford basketball for over 30 years and is a fixture in his courtside seats at Maples Pavilion.
-Lacob currently serves on the Board of Directors of one public company, Align Technology, as well as several other privately-held companies, including Neuropace and Athos, a wearable technology startup in athletic wear.
+Lacob currently serves on the Board of Directors of one public company, Align Technology, as well as several other privately-held companies.

 In recent years, Lacob has been involved in industry organizations including the American Heart Association and the AHA Roundtable.
 He has also been very active at Stanford University, serving on advisory boards at the medical center, business school and athletic department.
 Lacob’s philanthropic interests focus on education, both in the community and with universities.
 In 2014, he gifted $1 million to Washington University in St. Louis to establish a new Sports Management program at the Olin Business School.
 He has also provided scholarships to a number of high potential academic and athletic high school and college students in need.